 Ten year body integrity warranty

-Elddis products are covered against water ingress damage for 10 years from the original date of purchase of a new product.
+Elddis products are covered against water ingress manufacturing defects for 10 years from the original date of purchase of a new product.
 (6 years for subsequent owners from the 1st owners original date of purchase).